CriselPy/Final_Project_Advanced_SQL_Techniques/README.md

     -- Exception handling
     DECLARE EXIT HANDLER FOR SQLEXCEPTION
     BEGIN
-        ROLLBACK;  -- Undo changes if an error occurs RESIGNAL;  -- Propagate the error
+        ROLLBACK;  -- Undo changes in case of error RESIGNAL;  -- Propagate the error
     END;

-    START TRANSACTION;  -- Begin a transaction
+    START TRANSACTION;  -- Start a transaction

-    -- Conditional logic to update Leaders_Icon based on score IF in_Leader_Score >= 0 AND in_Leader_Score <= 19 THEN
+    -- Conditional update for Leaders_Icon based on the score IF in_Leader_Score >= 0 AND in_Leader_Score <= 19 THEN
         UPDATE chicago_public_schools
         SET Leaders_Icon = 'Very weak'